McClatchy

 McClatchy Media Company, also known as McClatchy, is an American publishing company incorporated under Delaware's General Corporation Law.
 Originally based in Sacramento, California, United States, and known as The McClatchy Company, it became a subsidiary of Chatham Asset Management, headquartered in Chatham Borough, New Jersey, as a result of its 2020 bankruptcy.

 The company operates 29 daily newspapers in 14 states and has an average weekday circulation of 1.6 million and Sunday circulation of 2.4 million.
 In 2006, it purchased Knight Ridder, which at the time was the second-largest newspaper company in the United States.
 In 2024, McClatchy merged with A360media.

-In addition to its daily newspapers, McClatchy also operates several websites and community papers, as well as a news agency, McClatchy DC Bureau, focused on political news from Washington, D.C.